 Top Semiconductor ETFs to Invest in for 2026

 The five funds below represent tried-and-true semiconductor ETFs.
-Many semiconductor funds have sprung up in recent years to take advantage of the boom in AI and technology-related spending in the sector.
+Many semiconductor funds have sprung up in recent years to capitalize on the boom in AI and technology-related spending in the sector.
 Only a handful of funds met the criteria below, including a strong, long-term record of returns.

 How MarketWise Selected These Funds